Nick Tunstill makes a Beeline for smarter navigation…

 If you are riding offroad or green lanes then it is the best option.
 I tried plotting a turn-by-turn route for trail riding but it didn’t work that well.
 Compass mode was a lot better.

 The other option is standard GPS navigation with turn-by-turn directions, journey progress and distance to the next turn.
-Using the software, which is based on Google maps so familiar to most, you plan your journey with a simple interface.
+Using the software, which is based on Google Maps so familiar to most, you plan your journey with a simple interface.
 It is also simple to import GPX files.
 You can save routes, track your trips and take advantage of other easily accessible features.
 Standard sat-nav options such as avoiding motorways, tolls and ferries are built in.
 Once set, pop your phone in your pocket and off you go.
 Your phone is out of the way and you don’t need the screen on if battery life is an option.
 A big arrow shows you the direction of travel and you only see the information you really need.
-This means you can concentrate on the ride with minimal distraction.
+This means you can concentrate on the ride with minimal distractions.
 Distance to and direction of the next turn are indicated plus roundabout exit lane numbers.

 It takes a short time to get used to it but, once you are dialled in, it works well both in town and out on the open road.
 The only places where it is less reliable are in built-up city areas with many turns and lane options.
 It works but is not as clear as a full-on satnav with a screen.
-I have found myself using Beeline to get me 95% of the way to a city centre destination, then using Google maps via Bluetooth to give final verbal directions.
+I have found myself using Beeline to get me 95% of the way to a city centre destination, then using Google Maps via Bluetooth to give final verbal directions.

 You don’t need to worry about charging the unit.
-The battery lasts for 30 hours in use and for weeks in standby.
+The battery lasts for 30 hours in use and for weeks on standby.
 I have left mine for weeks on end and it still fires up without an extra charge.
 If it pours with rain, the well-made device is watertight and the backlit display works effectively in all conditions.
 And that’s really it…the simplicity of Beeline makes it a unique product in the motorcycle market.
 The designers have done a great job in identifying an area where technology can be harnessed with simple functionality and improve our riding experience.

 Is it a replacement for a full-on GPS system?
 Well no, and yes!
 If most of your journeys are work-based or time critical then a traditional sat nav will be a better option.
 But if you have more than one motorcycle and exploring at your own pace is what you ride for, then Beeline fits in nicely.
 If it had an audio option it would cover all bases.